webinista/webinista-wreadit/readme.txt

     but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

+= Prerequisites =

+This plugin assumes that you are familiar with [Amazon Web Services](https://aws.amazon.com/) and that you have an account.
+You will need:

+- An Amazon Simple Storage Service (S3) bucket.
+- An IAM user with full access to Polly and read/write access to the S3 bucket.
+- A key ID and Secret Access Key for the IAM user.

+== Installation ==

+1. Upload the `webinista-wreadit` folder to your `/wp-content/plugins/` directory.
+You can also upload the entire `.zip` file via the plugin page of WordPress by clicking 'Add New' and selecting the zip from your computer.
+2. Activate the plugin
+3. Enter your credentials in the appropriate fields.

+== Development ==

+You can also build this plugin from source.
+This requires having [Node](https://nodejs.org/), PHP, and [Composer](https://getcomposer.org/) available on your system.

+1. Clone the GitHub repo https://github.com/webinista/webinista-wreadit
+2. From `webinista-wreadit` directory, run the following commands:
+  1. `npm install` to install the JavaScript dependencies for the front-end.
+  2. `composer install` to install PHP dependencies.
+3. Use `npm run build` to generate the front-end plugin files.
+4. Upload the `webinista-wreadit` directory to `/wp-content/plugins/`.

+Activate the plugin and add your credentials before using.

+== External services ==

+This plugin requires Amazon Polly, and Amazon S3.
+Clicking the _Generate Audio Version_ button sends the following data to Amazon Polly:

+- The title and text of the blog post.
+- The slug of the blog post.
+- The _display name_ of the post's author.
+(Manage using the _Display name publicly as_ setting on the _Edit User_ screen.)
+- Your AWS Key ID.
+- Your Secret Access Key.
+- The name of your S3 bucket.

+Amazon Polly requires your Key ID and Secret Access Key in order to authenticate the request.
+Amazon Polly saves the generated audio file to your S3 bucket.

+Webinista WreadIt uses [S3's virtual hosting](https://docs.aws.amazon.com/AmazonS3/latest/userguide/VirtualHosting.html
+).
+URLs for audio files use the pattern shown below, unless you've set a custom domain.

+`https://<bucket name>.s3.<region code>.amazonaws.com/<optional prefix/><file name>`

+For example, if your bucket name is `myblogsaudio`, your bucket region is `us-east-2`, and you've set a `media/` prefix, your audio URLs will begin with  `https://myblogsaudio.s3.us-east-2.amazonaws.com/media/`.

+File names begin with the slug of each blog post.
+Amazon Polly appends a unique identifier to the name.

+_Audio files must be publicly readable_ to be available to your listeners.

+== Changelog ==

+= 1.1.1 / 2025-08-07 =

+# Bug fix

+- Ensure that a default post types value gets included with form submission.
+(Regression introduced in version 1.1.0).

+# Misc

+- Updated Amazon SDK to version 3.352.4
+- Updated @wordpress/components to version 30.1.0
+- Updated @wordpress/dom-ready to version 4.28.0
+- Updated @wordpress/jest-preset-default to 12.28.0
+- Updated @wordpress/scripts to 30.21.0

+= 1.1.0 / 2025-08-02 =

+# Misc

+- Bump form-data from 4.0.3 to 4.0.4
+- Rewrite WreadIt audio URLs in the Media Library.
+- Update Wordpress JavaScript packages.